 Keeping track of participation.
 Where a member does not regularly participate, the Chair will reach out to the member to engage that person.
 If, after a conversation that member does not regularly participates, the Chair will advise the Council, so that further steps can be taken to resolve the situation.

 The Chair is the representative of the PRT.
-If the Chair of a WG is not a member of the ccNSO Council, the ccNSO Council will appoint a ccNSO Council liaison, to act as an intermediary between the PRT and the ccNSO Council, or invite the chair to Council meetings to regularly inform the Council on progress made, take questions and participate in any deliberations related to the PRT.
+If the Chair of the PRT is not a member of the ccNSO Council, the ccNSO Council will appoint a ccNSO Council liaison, to act as an intermediary between the PRT and the ccNSO Council, or invite the chair to Council meetings to regularly inform the Council on progress made, take questions and participate in any deliberations related to the PRT.

 The Chair will regularly inform the broader community on progress and seek (informal) feed-back from the community.

-Operations of the WG
+Operations of the PRT

 Working Method

-The first work item of the PRT is to develop and agree on its working methods that will guide how the WG intends to conduct its business.
+The first work item of the PRT is to develop and agree on its working methods that will guide how the PRT intends to conduct its business.
 These working methods will be made publicly available and be guided by the following principles:

 The meetings will rotate from a timing perspective to share the burden as the membership may be distributed over different time zones.